 Using the Reconciliation View

-In the Reconciliation View, ledgers and accounting are compared for potential reconciliation differences.
-You can monitor during a desired period if there are discrepancies between the sales and purchase ledgers and the accounting balances.
+In the Reconciliation View, ledgers and bookkeeping are compared for potential reconciliation differences.
+You can monitor during a desired period if there are discrepancies between the sales and accounts payable ledgers and the bookkeeping balances.
 It is recommended to monitor bank account reconciliations directly in the bank statement view (Financial Management > Bank Statements.)

 When first entering the Reconciliation View, you select the period for which you want to examine balances.
 By default, the system offers the current month as an option, but the review period can be changed.